EmilianoCervantes/Alabool/README.md

 # Alabool
-Proyecto desarrollado para la clase Aplicaciones Web en 7mo semestre de la carrera
+### Proyecto desarrollado para la clase Aplicaciones Web en 7mo semestre de la carrera

-The project is developed with a user view in Angular, must have MongoDB installed as the app stores the "Knowledgebase" locally in MongoDB.
+The project is developed with a user view in Angular.

+There's a database in MongoDB, the app stores the data from "Knowledgebase" locally in MongoDB.

 It has an API generated with Loopback.
 Loopback gets the Userlike API (through a token) and a JSON from Firebase that simulates the Openbravo API.